pawelel/my-knowledge-tree/src/site/notes/coding/Angular.md

 ```
 where g stands for genarate, s for service, rooms - service name

 Services should not be accessible from template.
-Therefore you should use `private` access modifier:
+Therefore you should use `private` access modifier in a component:
 ```ts
 constructor(private roomsService: RoomsService) {}
 ```